 Akai MPC500 Review

-The MPC500 is the latest in the Akai MPC range and has a hardware feature that has been much requested over the years; battery power.
-In this review, I will mainly look at the MPC500 from the perspective of a producer completely new to the MPC range.
+This MPC500 review takes a look at the smallest of the Akai MPC range which has a hardware feature that has been much requested over the years; battery power.
+In this MPC500 review, I will mainly look at the MPC500 from the perspective of a producer completely new to the MPC range.

-The first thing that hits you upon opening the package is the size of this MPC; it’s tiny.
+The first thing that hits you upon opening the package is the size of the MPC500; it’s tiny.
 No really, it’s very tiny, just slightly bigger than an A5 piece of paper.
 It’s also very light and looks pretty cool in my opinion.
 Of course, looks should matter nothing in audio production.

 Build quality is fair, it feels quite sturdy although as you may expect for a budget machine, tends towards the ‘plastic’ feel.
 At the back of the unit we have all our inputs and outputs – first off the audio; a headphone socket, stereo (L & R) outputs and L & R recording inputs (all these use standard ¼ inch jacks).
 A new addition to the MPC range is the ability to switch between line and mic level input, so in theory a condenser mic can be plugged straight in for recording vocals or other sampled sounds.